CleverCloud/documentation/content/guides/ruby/ruby-rack.md

 ---
 type: docs
-title: Deploy Ruby and Rack-based applications
+title: Set up Rack
+weight: 2
 shortdesc: How to deploy a web application using Rack on Clever Cloud.
 tags:
 - deploy